tmulc18/S2SCycleGAN/README.md

 # Future work
 Deep learning is a promising avenue for speech synthesis, especially VC.
 As the foundation of speech synthesis solidify, I'll continue to attempt VC in a GAN setting in this repo.
 The official list of action items is

-- [v] Remove skip connections for SEGAN
+- [x] Remove skip connections for SEGAN

-- [] CycleGAN for Tacotron GAN
+- [ ] CycleGAN for Tacotron GAN

 [//]:# (-[] Reattempt Tacotron GAN after good results)

-- [] Add speaker embedding and train both SEGAN and Tacotron GAN on OpenSLR
+- [ ] Add speaker embedding and train both SEGAN and Tacotron GAN on OpenSLR

 # References
 1. Pascual, et al., "[SEGAN: Speech Enhancement Generative Adversarial Network](https://arxiv.org/abs/1703.09452)."
 March 2017